Within-host viral dynamics (together with theoretical virologists)

 A stochastic epidemiological model to estimate the size of an outbreak at the first case identification (preprint)

 A unifying limit equation to describe the epidemiological evolution of SARS-CoV-2 (together with the SMILE-group at Collège de France)

-We have derived a one-dimensional partial differential equation that can be used to describe any epidemiological model by its age distribution (the age of an infection within a host).
+Starting from an individual-based model, we have derived a one-dimensional partial differential equation, the McKendrick-von Foerster equation, that can be used to describe any epidemiological model by its age distribution (the age of an infection within a host).
 Labeling the states according to the transitions of the epidemiological model (e.g. from susceptible to symptomatic infectious) then gives an accurate description of the population composition.

 From individual-based epidemic models to McKendrick-von Foerster PDEs: A guide to modeling and inferring COVID-19 dynamics (preprint)

 Years of life lost due to COVID-19 (together with Marius Rubo)